 Now, you risking that 50-50 alive-dead probability is absolutely fine but if you expect to wake up rich and famous the next morning, you are no more in the realm of realistic expectations; dear friend, you have slipped into magical thinking.
 This is where things go erroneous.

 Expectations that stem from rational thinking and cognitive schema formed by a careful perception of patterns has a positive influence on us but expectations which are based on our faulty judgments of circumstances and dysfunctional beliefs about ourselves and our environment is not particularly helpful.

 If you know your potentials yet want others to reward you for something beyond your capacity, it will invariably lead to disappointments.

 When issues start popping up in our interpersonal relationships, the first advice our close ones end up giving us is to diminish misplaced expectations – from the relationship or from our partner.
 Does this really help?
 I tell you, it does.

 You can make slight changes to the expectations that you have from other people because that will greatly reduce frustrations and suffering in both your and other people’s lives.

-So to say, if you are ambitious about preserving your mental health, you need to stay away from expecting too much from other people.
+If you are ambitious about preserving your mental health, you need to stay away from expecting too much from other people.
 Trust me, expecting from others will only end in disappointment.
-You better focus your mental energy on matters inside of you.
+You better focus your mental energy on matters that truly matter – your inner self.

 This means it’s high time you…